Leaking Water Heater is Dangerous – Safety Issues You Shouldn’t Ignore

 1. Water Heater Leaking

 This could be a sign of a serious issue, such as a malfunctioning T&P valve or a problem with the drain valve.
-You need to test the aroma produced by the water.
-If it smells fishy, the fault is in the main pipe of the heating machine.
+If you notice a fishy smell, it’s critical to act immediately.
+I’ve encountered this firsthand; ignoring these signs can lead to severe damage.

 Immediately contact a repairer or closest relative who understands how to repair a heating engine pipe because the way to fix it is more complicated.